I have severe dry eye. Help!

-If you are a Facebook user, please visit our Library page for a list of many groups that may be helpful, either on dry eye generally, or on specific diseases that may be relevant to you.
+On our Library page you can also find a list of many Facebook and other groups that may be helpful, either on dry eye generally, or on specific diseases that may be relevant to you.

 For people with moderate dry eye, drops, gels or ointment may be plenty to keep them comfortable and safe overnight.
 Not so with severe symptoms, especially if complicated by additional issues such as nocturnal lagophthalmos or recurrent erosions.

 I've always felt a good recipe for better nights is three-pronged: Warm compress + good lubricant + physical barrier protection overnight.
 All three of these elements, though, may require a lot of fussing with the details in order to optimize them for your needs.
 Every one of us is different!